ABOUT PROFESSIONAL RESOURCES AND TECHNOLOGY

 Neurobehavioral Signs and Symptoms checklists

-The Neurobehavioral Signs and Symptoms checklists organize presenting concerns and compare them to past functioning.
-Thus, impaired prior functioning problems will not be mistaken for acquired deficits.
-Both adult and child forms include a section on possible over-reporting by presenting implausible symptoms.
+The Neurobehavioral Signs and Symptoms checklists systematically organize presenting concerns and compare them to past functioning.
+This approach ensures that impaired prior functioning problems are not mistaken for acquired deficits.
+Both adult and child forms include a section addressing the potential for over-reporting by presenting implausible symptoms.

 The Illness Index Measures